rackerlabs/technical-blog/_posts/2013-08-30-slumlord-hosting-with-docker.markdown

 bundle install
 ```

-Then we need to create the database and start the rails server:
+Then, we need to create the database and start the rails server:

 ```
 rake db:migrate
 rails server
 ```

-You can set this application up to run with Unicorn/Passenger/Thin/whatever app server if you like but that setup is outside the scope of this post.
-Navigate to the IP address of your server on port 3000 and marvel at Slumlord WordPress.
+You can set this application up to run with an app server if you like (such as
+Unicorn, Passenger, Thin, or whatever), but that setup is outside the scope of
+this post.
+Navigate to the IP address of your server on port 3000 and marvel at
+Slumlord WordPress.

 {% img center 2013-08-19-slumlord-hosting/slumlord_frontend.png %}

-When a user clicks the "Sign Up Now" button and creates an account, a docker container with Apache, PHP, MySQL and WordPress is created from the template container we made earlier.
+When a user clicks the "Sign Up Now" button and creates an account, a Docker

-##The Unthinkable
+container with Apache, PHP, MySQL and WordPress is created from the template
+container we made earlier.

+### The unthinkable

 What if a customer wanted to leave Slumlord WordPress and migrate away?
+While
-While the probability of this is close to zero, Docker makes it easy:
+the probability of this is close to zero, Docker makes it easy:

 ```
 docker commit <container-id> customer/wordpress
 ```

-The container in its current state can then be moved to a different server running Docker and started back up.
-Lucky for the slumlord, if a customer wants to sign up with your service, this helps you as well!
+The container in its current state can then be moved to a different server running
+Docker and restarted.
+Lucky for the slumlord, if a customer wants to sign up with
+your service, this helps you as well!

-##Want more information?
+### Want more information?

-If you want to learn more about Docker, the [documentation][8] is a great place to start.
+If you want to learn more about Docker, the [documentation][8] is a great place
+to start.
 Docker is also actively looking for [contributions to the project][9]!

 [1]: http://slumlordhosting.com
 [2]: http://www.rackspace.com/cloud/servers/